agkountis/rust-docker/README.md

 # Rust Docker

-This repository contains debian based Rust images to use for CI/CD and more.
+This repository contains Debian based Rust images to use for CI/CD and more.

 # Flavors
-All images are Debian based and built on top of the official ```rust:latest``` image.
+All images are built on top of the official ```rust:latest``` image.

 The images were created primarily to cover cross compilation needs on CI/CD pipelines.